 According to IKEA, “sleep is too important to be treated lightly”, so choosing the right mattress should take some time.
-IKEA has value at the heart of its business, selling all mattresses for under $1,000, with a 25-year guarantee giving you a peace of mind.
+IKEA claims the heart of its business is about providing value, selling all mattresses for under $1,000, with a 25-year guarantee to give peace of mind.
 But does IKEA have the best mattress for you?
 Find out with this Canstar Blue review.

-The IKEA mattress range consists of firm or medium-firm mattresses.
-These can also be paired with its slatted bed bases or mattress bases, depending on the firmness you’re looking for.
+The IKEA mattress range consists of firm, medium-firm and extra-firm mattresses.
+These can be paired with slatted bed bases or mattress bases, depending on the firmness you’re looking for.
 Most mattresses are roll-packed for you to take home with apparent ease.
 While it’s stated that you can use the roll-packed mattresses straight away, they do require approximately 72 hours to regain their full shape, according to IKEA.
 The following video explains all.

 IKEA Spring Mattresses

-IKEA claims its spring and pocket-spring mattresses distribute body weight evenly and help keep shape.
+IKEA claims its spring and pocket-spring mattresses distribute body weight evenly and keep its shape.
 The open spring construction is also said to allow air circulation, providing a cool mattress feel.
 Expects price tags as small as $79, with pricier models reaching up to $999.

 IKEA Sprung Mattresses

-All mattresses in this IKEA range use Bonnell springs to provide ‘all-over support’ and are designed with polyester and cotton material.
+IKEA’s range of sprung mattresses typically use Bonnell springs to provide ‘all-over support’ and are designed with polyester and cotton material.
 This type of structure is claimed to be ideal for people who want to reduce the amount the bed dips when someone moves, making it particularly useful if you or your partner tend to get up in the middle of the night or work opposite hours.
-The mattresses are also one sided so they don’t require flipping.
-In this range you will find four models including:
+The mattresses are also one-sided so they don’t require flipping.
+In this range, you will find several models including:

 IKEA Pocket Spring Mattresses

 These mattresses are stated to have a ‘generous’ layer of soft fillings for comfort and support.
 All are designed with stretch fabric on the topside, which is said to move with you.
-The mattresses are also one sided so they won’t require flipping.
-In the pocket spring mattresses line you will find:
+The mattresses are also one-sided so they won’t require flipping.
+The pocket spring mattress line-up consists of: